drs5ma/ReactorApril2025/README.md

 ## Deisgn

-We introduce a common protocol that Autonomous Vehicles Manufactorors implement against a common interface.
+We introduce an interface that Autonomous Vehicles Manufactorors implement against.
 Implementations are rigosurly tested in extensive simulations by the National Highway Traffic Safety Administration (NHTSA) before being approved for general use.
+It's important to note that existing traffic signals override and supercede AV agentic behavior and respected by AVs to support top-down coordination.

 The interface is based on a distrbuted version of the Apache Mesos.
 Agents both make offers ("I'll go first and you go second") and submit bids in response ("ok you go"), then choose from the offers received.
-Such a  model facilitates decentralized coordiantion.
+Such a model facilitates decentralized coordination at scale.
+Once an offer is accepted, electromagnetic fields are used to communicate ongoing decisions at the speed of light.
+Near range collisions are avoided using these fields, addressing challenges with the "many body problem".

 ```
 public interface NegotiationAgent {